PRIVATE LAND ELK HUNTS

 WHITEBIRD RANCH (UNIT 14)

-This hunt takes place along the Salmon River/Hells Canyon region of north central Idaho at our Whitebird ranch.
+This hunt takes place along the Salmon River/Hells Canyon region of north central Idaho at our Whitebird ranch (roughly 18,000 private acres and a large forest service lease).
 This hunting unit borders the Joseph camp area; they are just across the Salmon River from each other.
 This hunt start October 10th and goes through October 24th.

 We average around 95% success on both animals.
-Most elk run in the 240-250 range, mostly 5x5 and 6x6 bulls, with some bulls occasionally reaching 300.
-The elk are still in large herds of up to 100 at a time, they are still bugling and its nothing to see over 100 head in a day.
+On average roughly half the bulls taken on this hunt will be 5x5 or better, and the rest will usually be smaller, more immature bulls.
+Every year is different and some years the number of mature bulls will be bigger, and some years it will be smaller.
+The elk are still in large herds of up to 50 at a time, they are still bugling and its nothing to see over 50-100 head in a day.
 We do mainly spot and stalk for both elk and mule deer on this hunt.
 The country is very open with large canyons and ridges to work with while on the stalk.

-The mule deer tend to fall into the 20-24 inch range with some going into the 28-30 inch range, averaging around the 150-160 class, with some annually reaching into the 180+ range.
-About 80% of bucks will be nice solid mature 4x4s, with nice forks and good mass.
-The main difference between this hunt and the Joseph ranch combo hunt is the average size of animals taken.
-We have similar success on both hunts, nearly 100%, itís just the animals we harvest tend to be more mature on the Joseph ranch combo hunt.
+The mule deer tend to be around the 20 inch range with some going into the 26-28 inch range, averaging around the 140-150 class, with some annually reaching into the 170-180+ range.
+About 60% of bucks will be nice solid mature 4x4s, with nice forks and good mass.
+The main difference between this hunt and the Joseph ranch combo hunt is the average size of the bull elk taken.
+We have similar success on both hunts, nearly 100%, it's just the bull elk we harvest tend to be more mature on the Joseph ranch hunt.
+The elevation on the hunt is in the 1500-4500 range

 Hunters can also add a bear tag to this hunt and harvest a bear for only a $500 kill fee.
 Most bear this time of year are in the 250-350 pound range, with about a 50% chance of harvesting a color phase bear.